thycotic/ac-docs/getting-started/network-requirements.md

 The chart below shows standard ports for specific functions in Remote Access Controller, Cloud Access Controller, and Database Access Controller. **These ports need to be available inbound to the corporate network from wherever Access Controller is deployed.** Non-standard ports for specific functions such as RDP and SSH can be configured in Remote Access Controller.

-If you are using the Thycotic-hosted Access Controller deployment, **Thycotic suggests limiting inbound traffic to the below protocols using the Access Controller Suite IP address space applicable to your region.** Please reach out to your Thycotic account representative to obtain the relevant IP addresses for your region.
+If you are using the Thycotic-hosted Access Controller deployment, **Thycotic suggests limiting inbound traffic to the protocols below  using the Access Controller Suite IP address space applicable to your region.** Please reach out to your Thycotic account representative to obtain the relevant IP addresses for your region.

 ## Required Ports

 > **Note:** Thycotic has created a set of PowerShell scripts that can be run on any Windows server and will open the necessary ports listed below.
-Please see the Windows Server Preparation section to obtain the scripts and to learn more about adding Windows servers to Remote Access Controller.
+Please see the [Windows Server Preparation](../admin/servers/index.md) section to obtain the scripts and to learn more about adding Windows servers to Remote Access Controller.

 |    Item    |    Traffic    |    Port(s)    |    Direction    |
 |---|---|---|---|